-Teacher Candidates are eligible to graduate if:
+Teacher candidates are eligible to graduate if:

-- 1. They successfully complete all courses in the program; - 2.
-They achieve a minimum Cumulative Grade Point Average (GPA) of at least 2.3 (C+); - 3.
+- They complete all courses in the program; - They achieve a minimum Cumulative Grade Point Average (GPA) of at least 2.3 (C+); - 3.
 They successfully complete all practicum components; - 4.
-They do not receive a Level 1 (D+ or lower) in any course.
+They earn a grade of C- or above in each course.